Welcome to the home page for the Teaneck Environmental Commission. We welcome your questions, comments, inquiries and suggestions.

 - promotes actions by the town government, its residents and businesses, that enhance environmental sustainability, including but not limited to waste management, recycling, energy efficiency, best practices in design, construction, operations, landscaping, energy efficiency, air and water quality, and purchasing.

-- Bicycle & Pedestrian Plan, aka "Complete Streets".
-On Council's agenda in May.
+- Bicycle & Pedestrian Plan, aka "Complete Streets" was passed in 2017.

 - Recycling.
 How to help educate the community, including schools.
 Organize styrofoam collection bin at Recycling Center.